Subhoshri/Chatbot/README.md

 ## How It Works
 ### 1. **Data Preprocessing**
-   - The `intents.json` file contains training data in the form of patterns, their associated tags (and contexts).
+   - The `intents.json` file contains training data in patterns, and their associated tags (and contexts).
-   - Words in patterns are tokenized, and stemmed using NLTK's Stemmer.
+   - Words in patterns are tokenized and stemmed using NLTK's Stemmer.
    - A bag-of-words representation is generated for each pattern.

 ### 2. **Model Training**